eblahm/eblahg/README.md

 ## How to Blog...
 Once you clone the repository follow these steps

-1. Edit App.yaml and config.py to reflect your app's info
+1. Edit app.yaml and config.py to reflect your app's info

 2. Deploy the code to App Engine using the SDK

-3. Visit /config and fill in the appropriate info your info
+3. Visit /config and fill in the appropriate info for your info

 4. Click the "INITIALIZE DROPBOX API CLIENT" button.
-This will create the file structure within the APPS folder of your Drobox
+This will create the file structure within the Apps folder of your Drobox

 5. add content to the "published", "pics", and "sidebar_pics" folders